Investigators: Portland shooting suspect pointed gun at officers, but whether he fired still isn’t known

 Reinhoehl, 48, a self-professed anti-fascist and Black Lives Matter supporter, died after members of the Pacific Northwest Violent Offender Task Force, headed by the U.S. Marshals Service, unleashed a hail of gunfire on him as they moved in to arrest him outside the Tanglewilde Terrace Townhomes about 7 p.m Sept.
 3.

 Questions about Reinoehl’s shooting have lingered; witnesses have given conflicting accounts of whether or not he fired at the officers.
+President Donald Trump also later praised the officers for killing Reinoehl, calling it appropriate “retribution.”

 Authorities have said that after Reinoehl tried to leave the apartments in a car, the task force used its vehicles to box the car in.
 At least four officers, including two Pierce County Sheriff’s deputies, a Lakewood police officer and a state Department of Corrections officer, fired multiple rounds at Reinoehl inside and outside of the car.